Foupi/ada_air_guitar/README.md

 -   `make clean`

-It shall remove any file built in the `embedded` and `soundbox` folders, and erase the `soundbox.elf` binary if it has been copied at the root of the repository.
+It shall remove any file built in the `embedded` and `soundbox` folders, and erase the `soundbox.elf` binary if it was copied at the root of the repository.

 Specification
 -------------